SJ (Shi Jian) Satellite Series of China

 The payload of about 100 kg included four instruments for space debris probing:

-• Large Sensitive Array (located at the back of the solar panel).
 The objective is to detect the total impact effect by measuring the change of the resistance.
-The instrument has dimensions of 1010 mm x 1010 mm x 600 mm, a mass of 7 kg and a power consumption of 6 W.
+The instrument has dimensions of 1010 mm x 1010 mm x 600 mm, a mass of 7 kg and a power consumption of 6 W. It is located at the back of the solar panel.

 SJ-2A (Shi Jian-2A)